-MR. B I hope it just enhances them thinking about the physics concept that we're trying to learn, ideally...I feel like when you're writing the code for this, you have to understand how projectile motion works, or you can't write code that models that very well...I guess my hope is that that's what we're doing is reinforcing the concepts, and at the same time I just think writing code is just a skill that's so valuable in lots of other areas besides just physics.
+MR. BUFORD I hope it just enhances them thinking about the physics concept that we're trying to learn, ideally...I feel like when you're writing the code for this, you have to understand how projectile motion works, or you can't write code that models that very well...I guess my hope is that that's what we're doing is reinforcing the concepts, and at the same time I just think writing code is just a skill that's so valuable in lots of other areas besides just physics.

 Mr. Buford wanted the computation to serve as a way to enhance and reinforce conceptual understanding of physics.
-His belief is that figuring out the computational activity entails figuring out the physics within it.
+His belief is that you won't be able to figure out the computational activity if you cannot figure out the underlying physics.